jmartinezgdev/quicargo-trucks-system/README.md

 ## Usage Examples

-The following examples use a base URL of `http://localhost:3000/api/v1`, which is the default development server for Express.
+The following examples use a base URL of `http://localhost:3000/api/v1`, which is the default development server for The App.

 **Trucks:**